Published 29 June 2018 by Ulrike Böhm

 This interview is part of a series of interviews of the “Women in Research” blog that features young female scientists participating in the 68th Lindau Nobel Laureate Meeting to increase the visibility of women in research (more information for and about women in science by “Women in Research” on Facebook and Twitter).

-#LINO18 young scientist Rushita Bagchi, 35, from India, is a Postdoctoral Research Fellow at the University of Colorado Denver, USA.
+#LINO18 young scientist Rushita Bagchi, 35, from Canada, is a Postdoctoral Research Fellow at the University of Colorado Denver, USA.

 Her research involves elucidating epigenetic mechanisms that govern the pathogenesis of obesity and diabetes contributing to cardiometabolic syndrome.
 This work has great translational impact for development of therapeutics for treatment of obesity and diabetes (T2D).